Galaxy Formation and Symbiotic Evolution with the Inter-Galactic Medium in the Age of ELT-ANDES: Introduction

 Spectroscopic observations focused on absorption lines are the method of choice to study the diffuse gas outside galaxies but also the interstellar medium (ISM).
 Multiple, complementary probes are available: neutral hydrogen Lyman-series lines (in particular, \HI\ Lyman-$\alpha$ and Lyman-$\beta$), transitions of heavier elements (e.g. C, O, Si, Mg, Al and Fe, to cite the most common ones), as well as molecular transitions (due to e.g. H$_2$, HD, CO).
 Accurate chemical abundances and physical conditions can be derived from absorption spectroscopy up to the highest redshifts probed by bright background sources, at variance with other high-$z$ galaxy measurements derived from emission line diagnostics.

-In this paper, we highlight the outstanding questions related with galaxy formation and evolution that can be answered with the ArmazoNes high Dispersion Echelle Spectrograph (ANDES\footnote{https://andes.inaf.it/}) for the Extremely Large Telescope (ELT), mainly through the properties of the ISM, CGM and IGM studied in absorption in the spectra of bright background sources.
+In this paper, we highlight the outstanding questions related with galaxy formation and evolution that can be answered with the ArmazoNes high Dispersion Echelle Spectrograph (ANDES\footnote{https://andes.inaf.it/}, \citealt{Marconi2022}) for the Extremely Large Telescope (ELT), mainly through the properties of the ISM, CGM and IGM studied in absorption in the spectra of bright background sources.
+ANDES is a second generation instrument for the ELT.
+It is funded by an external consortium and will go to the telescope soon after the first light instruments, which are funded by ESO.
+At present, it is in the preliminary design phase.
+The baseline design foresees a wavelength range extending from the blue to the near-IR ($0.4-1.8$ $\mu$m) and a spectral resolution $R\sim100,000$.
+The U and the K band (total range $0.35 - 2.4$ $\mu$m) are considered as goals in the design, while a possible mode at lower resolution, $R\sim50,000$, is under discussion.

-High-resolution spectroscopy has been key to investigate the properties of the diffuse gas in terms of spatial distribution, physical conditions and chemical abundances at intermediate redshift, $z\sim2-4$, e.g. determining the temperature of the IGM and the intensity of the UV background impinging on it \citep[e.g.][and references therein]{gaikwad2021}, assessing the existence of large amount of metals in the gas surrounding galaxies \citep[e.g.][]{turner2014} but also their presence in the shallow intergalactic gas \citep[e.g.][]{dodorico2016}.
-ANDES, thanks to its wavelength extension to the near-IR ($0.4-1.8$ $\mu$m, goal $0.35-2.4$ $\mu$m), its spectral resolution ($R\sim100,000$), and the unprecedented collecting area of the ELT, will allow us for the first time to carry out very detailed studies of the \HI\ distribution, the metal content and chemical (relative) abundances at the epoch of Reionisation (EoR).
-At the same time, we will be able to significantly increase the sample of objects that can be studied at high resolution in the intermediate redshift regime ($z \sim2-4$) with unprecedented sensitivity for the weak metal absorption lines, which is beyond the reach of current 8-10m class telescopes.
+High-resolution spectroscopy has been key to investigate the properties of the diffuse gas in terms of spatial distribution, physical conditions and chemical abundances at intermediate redshift, $z\sim2-4$, e.g. determining the temperature of the IGM and the intensity of the UV background impinging on it \citep[e.g.][and references therein]{gaikwad2021}, assessing the existence of large amount of metals in the gas surrounding galaxies \citep[e.g.][]{turner2014}, but also their presence in the low-density intergalactic gas \citep[e.g.][]{dodorico2016}.
+ANDES coupled with the unprecedented collecting area of the ELT, will allow us for the first time to carry out detailed studies of the topology of reionisation.
+ANDES will be sensitive to very weak and narrow transmission peaks, and to larger \HI\ optical depths than allowed by present 8-10m class telescopes.
+Furthermore, the unmatched sensitivity to weak metal absorption lines will allow us to explore, at $z \sim2-5$, extremely metal poor ([Fe/H]$ < -4$) galactic environments, possibly retaining the signature of chemical enrichment by the first stars, as well as the metal content of the low-density IGM.
+In the EoR, ANDES will grant us access to critical elements, like zinc, which are beyond the reach of current 8-10m class telescopes.